-In April 2019 Massachusetts prosecutors filed a federal lawsuit aiming to prevent the practice, stating that they are unable to complete cases because witnesses and crime victims are afraid to come to court, and worry about the effect of courthouse arrests on the judicial system as a whole.
-In an interview with The New York Times, the district attorney of Westchester said that “I have cases with witnesses who are scared to death about coming forward and participating in these trials now”.
-Americans also have a constitutional right to access the courts and legal system, and critics say that ICE is interfering with this right.
+In April 2019, Massachusetts prosecutors filed a federal lawsuit aimed at preventing the practice, stating that they were unable to complete cases because witnesses and crime victims were afraid to come to court and that they were worried about the effect of courthouse arrests on the judicial system as a whole.
+In an interview with The New York Times, the Westchester district attorney said, “I have cases with witnesses who are scared to death about coming forward and participating in these trials now.”
+Americans have a constitutional right to access the courts and legal system, and critics say that ICE is interfering with this right.

-Earlier in April the New York State Office of Court Administration ruled that ICE agents cannot arrest immigrants inside New York courthouses without judicial warrants or explicit orders to do so.
-The directive only applies within courthouses, however, and not in the area outside them.
-The Immigrant Defense Project’s 2019 study found that ICE agents have effectively bypassed the ban, namely by arresting migrants as they entered or left the courts.
-There are also many reports that ICE agents violated the directive outright by refusing to identify themselves, as the directive requires, refusing to provide a warrant, and often escorting migrants outside the courts in order to arrest them.
-In 2019, 47% of ICE courthouse arrests in New York had occurred after the April ban.
+Earlier in April, the New York State Office of Court Administration ruled that ICE agents cannot arrest immigrants inside New York courthouses without judicial warrants or explicit orders to do so.
+The directive only applies within courthouses, however, and not in the areas outside them.
+The Immigrant Defense Project’s 2019 study found that ICE agents have effectively bypassed the ban by arresting migrants as they entered or left the courts.
+Many reports also say that ICE agents violated the directive outright by refusing to identify themselves (as the directive requires), refusing to provide a warrant, and often escorting migrants outside the courts in order to arrest them.
+In 2019, 47% of ICE courthouse arrests in New York occurred after the April ban.

 For years, during the Trump Administration, reports of arrests in courthouses across the USA were persistent and spurred local leaders, including the chief justice of California’s Supreme Court, to speak out and argue that arrests by Immigration and Customs Enforcement would prevent witnesses from appearing at court proceedings.